If you want to contribute to Baserow you need to setup the development environment on

 Once those commands have executed and the development server is running you can visit http://localhost:3000 in your browser which should show the Baserow login page.

-Both servers need to keep running while you are developing.
-They also monitor file changes and update automatically so you don’t need to worry about that.
+Both the web-frontend and backend containers need to keep running while you are developing.
+They also monitor file changes and update automatically so you don’t need to worry about reloading.
 Go and make some changes yourself.
 You should see the result right away.